hpcleuven/VscDocumentation/source/access/account_request.rst

 -  Please follow the information on the documentation site,
 -  or register for the HPC Introduction course.
--  If there is no course announced please register to ojjjjur `training waiting list`_ and we will organize a new session as soon as we get a few people interested in it.
+-  If there is no course announced please register to our `training waiting list`_ and we will organize a new session as soon as we get a few people interested in it.